Skip to content

 What Inspection Actually Reveals

 An endoscope inserted into an operating envelope doesn't just confirm whether damage has occurred.
-Used systematically over time, it builds a longitudinal picture of how a specific asset is aging — a picture that informs not just today's maintenance decision but the next several.
+Used systematically over time, it builds a longitudinal picture of how a specific asset is aging.

 None of this information is available from the outside.
 All of it changes the quality of the maintenance decisions that follow.